apache/cordova-docs/www/docs/en/2.9.0/guide/command-line/index.md

     $ C:\path\to\my_new_cordova_project\cordova\run.bat [Target] [Build]

-Make sure you create at least one Android Virtual Device, otherwise you're prompted to do so with the `android` command.
+Make sure you create at least one Android Virtual <a href="../../cordova/device/device.html">Device</a>, otherwise you're prompted to do so with the `android` command.
 If you have multiple AVDs, you're prompted to select one.
 By default the `run` command will detect a connected device.
 When no device is found,